raskellr/test/README.md

 # MultiRequests

-A system for fast and robust anonymised parallel requests with information sharing over a pool of unreliable proxies to a potentially unfriendly peer.
+A system for fast and robust anonymised parallel requests with cross-process scoring and blacklisting over a shared pool of unreliable proxies to a potentially unfriendly peer.
 Although not suggested use case, potentially a tool for carrying out spamming, scraping, and captcha avoidance without a botnet or paid proxies.
-Provides additional features such as commandline printout of the proxy pool and the success rate over time.

 ![Program Architecture Diagram](https://github.com/raskellr/test/blob/master/images/Diagram.jpg)

-## Use Cases
+## Problem Specification

-Unreliable proxies
+Problem specification:
+Main challenge is to have as many requests running concurrently as possible.
+In a test case, this optimum number was about 40-50, after which performance started to decline due to detection.
+Our system was able to make about 15,000 requests over 40 minutes, with a 10 second latency timeout, to a single website with captcha and behavioural-detection capabilities.
+On average, 80% of those requests were successful (5 successful requests/second).

+Computation is a much smaller time-factor compared to request latency, especially through mediating proxy.
+(IO bound) Hence little or no attention is paid to computationally performant implementation.

+In order to deal with proxies which
 Circumvent blacklisting/throttling of ip addresses, including paid and unpaid proxies

 ### Prerequisites